The First Documentary About Growing Up Military

 BRATS is the first cinematic glimpse into a global subculture whose journey to adulthood is a high-octane mixture of incredible excitement and enormous pain.
 Make no mistake – BRATSis not about the U.S. military – it’s about their children, who grow up in a paradox that is idealistic and authoritarian, privileged and perilous, supportive and stifling – all at the same time.
 Their passports say “United States,” but they’re really citizens of the world.

 Singer/songwriter and Air Force brat Kris Kristofferson leads us through the heart of their experiences, sharing intimate memories with fellow brats, including author Mary Edwards Wertsch, whose ground-breaking book, Military Brats: Legacies of Childhood Inside the Fortress, was one of the seminal inspirations for the film.
-Their stories reveal the peculiar landscape of their childhood, the culture that binds them together, and the power it exerts over their adult lives.
+Their stories reveal the peculiar landscape of their childhood, the culture that binds them together, and the power it tadalafil exerts over their adult lives.

 A seven-year work of passion by independent filmmaker Donna Musil, BRATS features rare archival footage, home movies and private photographs from post-war Japan, Germany, and Vietnam.

-Go to www.bratswithoutborders.org for more information about growing up military, the BRAT Art Institute, and other projects which have grown out of the BRATS film, including BRATS Clubs, BRATS Educate-the-Educator and Teen Transition Workshops, UNCLASSIFIED: The Military Kid Art Show (a traveling museum exhibit), Our Own Private Battlefield, the first documentary-in-progress about the intergenerational effects of combat PTSD on military children, and Truman’s Kids, the first documentary-in-progress about the long-term effect on military children of President Truman’s 1948 Executive best generic levitra overnight Order integrating the United States military.
+Go to www.bratswithoutborders.org for more information about growing up military, the BRAT Art Institute, and other projects which have grown out of the BRATS film, including BRATS Clubs, BRATS Educate-the-Educator and Teen Transition Workshops, UNCLASSIFIED: The Military Kid Art Show (a traveling museum exhibit), Our Own Private Battlefield, the first documentary-in-progress about the intergenerational effects of combat PTSD on military children, and Truman’s Kids, the first documentary-in-progress about the long-term effect on military children of President Truman’s 1948 Executive prednisone Order integrating the United States military.